equinor/iterative_ensemble_smoother/docs/source/kalman_objective.md

 We know that the LLS estimator is inefficient when Gauss-Markov conditions are not satisfied.
 And we know that this is because the LS objective then does not appropriately target dependence.
 This is an additional point towards searching for better estimators of $K$ in suitable smaller dimensional spaces, but using the general likelihood approach.

+### Summary on how to evaluate different methods.

+- If covariances used to create $\hat{K}$ exists, and are SPD, then use the NLL with test-data.
+This is the most efficient way to discriminate methods.
+- If only the $\hat{K}$ is known from an assimilation algorithm, then evaluate methods by the expected relative KLD on the conditional marginal.
+Using known covariances in a synthetic experiment.
+- If only the $\hat{K}$ is known.
+And access to test-data from an unknown data-generating-process is sought to evaluate over: Use the LS objective.
+This is less efficient, but seems to be the only thing one then may do.

 ## Development of Kalman-type methods